 Do I need to pack a Bluetooth speaker?
 Well, no. That’s why I choose not to bring the Flip 4 on many of my trips.
 That said, this speaker is compact, waterproof, and sounds great.
 I won’t hesitate to bring it along on the trips where I might feel the need to rock out sans headphones.

 The biggest hindrance to packing light is the traveler’s tendency to bring far too many clothes along.
-Few things make me cringe more than witnessing a fellow traveler fight and struggle with a bag that is bursting at the seams with clothing.
+Few things make me cringe more than witnessing a fellow traveler fight and struggle with a bag that is bursting at the seams with two weeks’ worth of clothing.

-Avoid being that traveler by packing a lightweight and durable set of clothing for your next carry-on only adventure.
+Avoid being that traveler and instead pack a lightweight and durable set of clothing for your next adventure.
 Stay away from the heavier cotton-based materials (like denim!) to experience the true joy of packing light.